vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

       INFO    : config-sentinel  sentinel.sentinel.connectivity Connectivity check details: node5.vespanet -> OK: both ways connectivity verified
       INFO    : config-sentinel  sentinel.sentinel.connectivity Enough connectivity checks OK, proceeding with service startup

-We hence expect the `metric proxy` (runs on all service nodes) to be up - and others:
+We hence expect the `metrics-proxy` (runs on all service nodes) to be up - and others:

-    $ curl http://localhost:20095/state/v1/   # metrics proxy on node3
+    $ curl http://localhost:20095/state/v1/   # metrics-proxy on node3
-    $ curl http://localhost:19100/state/v1/   # slobok on node0
+    $ curl http://localhost:19100/state/v1/   # slobrok on node0
     $ curl http://localhost:19051/state/v1/   # cluster-controller on node1

 In short, checking `/state/v1/` for services is useful to validate that services are up.